Reno Notebook / By Jennifer Malise / March 20, 2017

 Having a plan for where your daily essentials reside doesn’t need to be a quandary.
-Laura and Matthew’s simple solution was a two-drawer vanity that was deep and plentiful.
+Laura and Matthew’s simple bathroom storage solution was a two-drawer vanity that was deep and plentiful.
 A double medicine cabinet and a generous sink counter keep the space in an organized, orderly—eye-popping red—fashion.

 Chris and Lia’s bathroom renovation in Williamsburg, Brooklyn.

 Inspired to design a bathroom that exuded a sense of calm, the first thing on the list was to tackle clutter and create order.
 Chris and Lia mixed various methods to stash away everything they needed—a custom medicine cabinet, a wide sink vanity drawer, and baskets tucked underneath for easy access to everyday items like towels.
 The overall result delivers a bright and neatly organized space that provides an escape from daily city life.

 Bathroom renovation (photos above and below) by Lauren and Ross in Chelsea, Manhattan.

 This bathroom began as a heavily tiled space with little consideration for storage and no vanity.
 After adding a medicine cabinet and two-drawer vanity, the homeowners went a step further installing an ample, in-wall cabinet opposite the sink.
 The built-in cabinet blends in seamlessly and doesn’t protrude, which saves floor and air space, minimizing clutter.
 What’s better than bathroom storage hidden in plain sight?

 By incorporating your bathroom storage into the planning stages of your renovation, your space can have a customized and streamlined look.
 Our bathroom renovation cost guide will help you pinpoint your budget range.